Monica (singer): Personal life

-then became engaged on Christmas Eve 2007, shortly before the birth of their second child.
-On January 8, 2008, their son named Romelo Montez Hill, after Monica's younger brother, was born.
+then became engaged on Christmas Eve 2007, shortly before the birth of their second child, named Romelo Montez Hill after Monica's younger brother, on January 8, 2008.
 The couple split in early 2010.

 In June 2010, Monica met NBA player Shannon Brown while she was looking for someone to play the love interest in her video for the song "Love All Over Me".
 In October 2010, she announced her engagement to Brown via her Twitter account, posting a photo of a rose-cut diamond ring.
 On November 22, 2010, the couple married in a secret ceremony at their Los Angeles home.
 Their wedding, however, did not become a matter of public record until January 21, 2011, when Brown told the Hip-Hop Non-Stop TV-Show.
 A second wedding ceremony was held for family and friends to attend in July 2011.
-On September 3, 2013, Monica gave birth to her third child, Laiyah Shannon.
+On September 3, 2013, Monica gave birth to her third child, Laiyah Shannon Brown.
 After eight years of marriage, Monica filed for divorce from Brown in March 2019.
 In October 2019, their divorce was finalized.

+In August 2025, Monica married executive entertainment boyfriend, Anthony Wilson.